Skip to content

 Info

 Note: The .NET runtime will attempt to load the profiler into any .NET process started after these environment variables are set.
-You should limit detection to only those applications that need tracing.
-Do not set these environment variables globally, as this will cause all .NET processes on the host to load the probe.
+You should limit instrumentation to only the applications that need tracing.
+Do not set these environment variables globally, as this will cause all .NET processes on the host to load the profiler.

-When running .NET applications as services using systemctl, you can also set environment variables to load for all services run by systemctl.
+When running a .NET application as a service using systemctl, you can also set environment variables to be loaded for all services run by systemctl.

 systemctl set-environment CORECLR_ENABLE_PROFILING=1